jax-ml/jax/jax/experimental/jax2tf/README.md

 function is saved in a SavedModel, only the first-order gradient is saved.
 This is primarily a limitation of the SavedModel support for custom gradients.

-### Native lowering supports only select custom calls
+### Native serialization supports only select custom calls

 Applies to native serialization only.